 The information below gives an at-a-glance view of the key things offered by Halifax Share Dealing's accounts and services.

-A general investment account that can hold different types of investments but doesn’t give tax-free benefits such as pensions and Isas.
+- General investment account Can hold different types of investments but doesn't give tax-free benefits like pensions and Isas.

 - Sipp A pension where you have complete control over the investments you put your savings into.